dotnet/dotnet-docker/README.aspnet.md

 After the application starts, navigate to `http://localhost:8000` in your web browser.

 See [Hosting ASP.NET Core Images with Docker over HTTPS](https://github.com/dotnet/dotnet-docker/blob/main/samples/host-aspnetcore-https.md) to use HTTPS with this image.

-## Composite images containers

-Starting from .NET 8, a composite version of the ASP.NET images is being offered alongside the regular image.
-The main characteristics of these images are their smaller size on disk while keeping the performance of the default R2R setting.
-The caveat is that the composite images have tighter version coupling.
-This means the final app run on them cannot use handpicked custom versions of the framework and/or ASP.NET assemblies that are in-built into the composite binary.

-For a full technical description on how the composites work, we have a [feature doc here](https://github.com/dotnet/runtime/blob/main/docs/design/features/readytorun-composite-format-design.md).

 # Related Repositories